How to find the right Running Shoes

 Below are a few tips that I would recommend before heading to your local running store.

-- Get fitted in the afternoon.
+- Get fit in the afternoon.
 Head to the store later in the day so your feet are a little swollen.
 This will help make sure you get the right size

 - Wear running clothes.
 If you are going to run when getting fitted, it is suggested to have the same clothes you would actually run in.